Vietnamese name: Indexing, sorting and name order reversal

-Due to foreigners’ limited familiarity with writing and typing Vietnamese diacritics, and to avoid encoding errors that may corrupt font display, Vietnamese names are often written without diacritics in English, such as "Ho Chi Minh" instead of "Hồ Chí Minh", "Vo Nguyen Giap" instead of "Võ Nguyên Giáp".
-However, this may lead to pronunciation distortions that even Vietnamese speakers cannot accurately verify when the name is transliterated back into Vietnamese with diacritics.
-For example, surname Đoàn (/vi/) vs Doãn (/vi/), both become Doan when diacritics are omitted and can only distinguish by IPA or respelling.

-Based on the Vietnamese custom of addressing individuals by the last monosyllable of their primary name, the English-language Chicago Manual of Style indexes Vietnamese names according to the "primary-name, surname middle-name", with a cross-reference placed in regards to the surname.
+Based on the Vietnamese custom of addressing individuals by the last monosyllable of their primary name, the English-language Chicago Manual of Style indexes Vietnamese names according to the "primary-name, surname padding-name", with a cross-reference placed in regards to the surname.
 Ngô Đình Diệm would be listed as "Diem, Ngo Dinh" and Võ Nguyên Giáp would be listed as "Giap, Vo Nguyen".
 In Vietnamese-language sources, names are also generally organized in this manner.

+However, indexing the name in the form "Giap, Vo Nguyen" can be misleading as it suggests that "Võ Nguyên" is the surname (see more in the formatting).
+Likewise, when the comma is omitted such as "Giap Vo Nguyen" (primary-name→surname→padding-name), it may also confuse Western readers by implying that the padding name "Nguyên" is the "last name" because it appears at the end of the name, whereas in reality the person’s actual surname is solely "Võ".